brfong11/literacies-digital-garden/content/index.md

 Welcome to my [[literacy|literacies]] [[autoethnography]] [[digital garden]].

 Try click on one of the [[hyper links]] above to get started.

-#in-progress
-- [ ] Add a bit of text pointing to the rubric categories.
-- [ ] Be more explicit about talking about dominant narratives as related to racial/cultural identity
-- [ ]
+The layout of this website is a [[network of ideas]] that can be hard to navigate.
+Looking for something specific?
+Try the graph view at the bottom or using the search at the top!